ungive/loon/api/specification.md

 The `content_size` indicates the number of bytes in the content.
-The content size must be less than or equal to the allowed size in the `Constraints`, but greater than or equal to zero.
+The content size must be less than or equal to the allowed size in the `Constraints` and have a size of at least one.
+Empty content is not allowed.
+Empty content might not be cached by some cache implementations and really indicates that no content is available.
+If there is no content, an `EmptyResponse` message must be sent.

 The `max_cache_duration` indicates the maximum duration in seconds for which the response data may be cached on the server.